TheRealAnonymous008/quartz/content/personal/ideas/Unfiled Thoughts and Trivia.md

 * [Crowd Crushes are a thing -- the crowd becomes so dense that it behaves like a fluid (with deadly consequences)](https://en.wikipedia.org/wiki/Crowd_collapses_and_crushes).

 * [Caskets can fail](https://www.youtube.com/watch?v=JRZjvq22ZcY) and when they do they leak blood and embalming fluid

+* [A Youtuber's Decent into Madness](https://www.youtube.com/watch?v=2V0_yLGRIQ0) - the effects of Total Insomnia on the body and mind.